Publications in peer-reviewed political theory journals

 Quaker nonviolence in apartheid Cape Town, 1976–1990.

-European Journal of Political Theory, vol. 19, no. 4, 2020 — An essay, based on archival research, about how white Quakers in Cape Town during apartheid struggled with the meaning of their theological-political pacifism and with the concept of violence itself.
+European Journal of Political Theory, vol. 19, no. 4, 2020 — An essay, based on archival research, about how white Quakers in apartheid-era Cape Town struggled with the meaning of their theological-political pacifism amid the systemic injustice of their society.

 The Utopian Shadow of Normative Reconstruction.

-Constellations, vol. 25, no. 3, 2018 — An essay about how a particular way of thinking about freedom and social reproduction can help us theorize the concretely utopian dimensions of intimacy and relationality.
+Constellations, vol. 25, no. 3, 2018 — An article about methodological problems in Frankfurt School critical theory (and the work of Axel Honneth in particular), examining how a particular way of thinking about freedom and social reproduction can help us theorize the concretely utopian dimensions of intimacy and relationality.

 Selected writing in interdisciplinary academic fora and in public-facing outlets